teodor696/CLI-Serialization-Deserialization/README.md

 Command example: 'appolica i C:\Users\Somebody\Desktop\Folder\index.txt'

-With command 'appolica i <somefilepath>' you declare you are going to write and serialize some text.
-With command 'appolica o <somefilepath>' you declare you are going to deserialize that file.
+With command 'appolica i <somefilepath>' you declare you are going to write and serialize some text.\n With command 'appolica o <somefilepath>' you declare you are going to deserialize that file.

 The program works 100% for empty .md and .txt files.
 There is index.txt file you can use for the test if you want.